5 Affordable CNG Cars To Deal With Increasing Petrol Prices: NDTV AutoMate’s Picks

 Hyundai Exter CNG – Feature-Loaded Micro-SUV Alternative

 The Hyundai Exter has set a new benchmark for buyers looking for a CNG car at an affordable price, with its micro-SUV chassis, extended features and upscale cabin, all of which has been the hallmark of Maruti Suzuki.
-The Exter CNG comes in S and SX grades, with the base price of Rs 7.90 lakh and the top price of Rs 10.60 lakh (ex-showroom), which is at the premium end of the affordable CNG segment, but is amply warranted by the significantly enhanced ownership experience.
+The Hyundai Exter CNG comes in S and SX variants, with prices ranging from Rs 7.90 lakh to Rs 10.60 lakh (ex-showroom).
+Although it sits at the premium end of the affordable CNG segment, the Exter justifies its pricing with a significantly better ownership experience, modern features, and enhanced comfort.

-The Exter is fuelled with Hyundai’s 1,200 cc Kappa engine with its smooth and refined performance in both petrol and CNG modes.
-The Exter CNG gets around 27.10 km/kg under ARAI conditions, a competitive performance for a car this size and with this specification.
+Hyundai powers the Exter CNG with its 1,200 cc Kappa engine, delivering smooth and refined performance in both petrol and CNG modes, gets around 27.10 km/kg under ARAI conditions, a competitive performance for a car this size and with this specification.
 The cabin is one of the standout features in this segment, comes with a 8 inch touchscreen infotainment system equipped with wireless Android Auto and Apple CarPlay, a digital instrument cluster and a panoramic sunroof on some variants (which are scarce at this price point).

 Why CNG Is the Smart Financial Choice In 2026